wangziqi2016/Kernel/src/doc/loader_disk.asm.md

 Two variables are used to maintain the disk mapping table: ``disk_mapping`` stores the pointer to the lower address of the table (it is updated every time we find an entry). ``disk_mapping_num`` stores the number of entries in the table.

+## Disk Parameters

+The following parameters are frequently used during normal disk operation: Disk letter, which is used as the unique identifier of the drive.
+C/H/S (Cylinder/Head/Sector) which describes the geometry of the disk, and is used to convert linear block address (LBA) to the C/H/S address for a given sector.